Associate Professor and Associate Director of Graduate Studies

 University of Waterloo

 Office: DC 3526

 Phone: 519-888-4567 x36163

 My research interests are in information privacy and in computer and networks security with a focus on security and privacy challenges that arise in the context of smartphones and mobile applications.
-My students and I develop privacy-preserving technologies for location-based services and mobile social-networking applications that do not require users to share their personal information with application providers.
+My students and I develop privacy-preserving technologies for location-based services and mobile applications that do not require users to share their personal information with application providers.
 We also study implicit authentication for smartphones, where a smartphone continuously authenticates its owner based on the owner's behaviour without requiring deliberate actions by the owner.
 I have also worked on privacy-preserving location verification technologies, genomic privacy, and end-to-end voter-verifiable voting systems.

 I am a member of the Cryptography, Security, and Privacy (CrySP) research group, the Centre for Applied Cryptographic Research and the Systems and Networking Group.

 I am involved with the Digital Media Enabling Technologies project.